-- 1. The study in doctoral programmes of study is not divided into individual units of study and is not carried out using the credit system. - 2.
-Subjects designed exclusively for students in doctoral programmes of study are not assigned credits. - 3.
-A student in a doctoral programme of study has the right to register for the subjects which have been approved in his individual curriculum.
-The individual curriculum may not contain subjects which the student has successfully completed in his previous study in bachelor's or master's programme of study. - 4.
-The results of examinations of doctoral students are graded using the grades "passed" ("prospěl/a") or "fail" ("neprospěl/a").
+1. The course of study in doctoral programmes of study is not divided into individual units of study and is not carried out using the credit system.

+2. Subjects designed exclusively for students in doctoral programmes of study are not assigned credits.

+3. A student in a doctoral programme of study has the right to register for the subjects which have been approved in his individual curriculum.
+The individual curriculum may not contain subjects which the student has successfully completed in his previous study.

+4. The results of examinations of doctoral students are graded using the grades "passed" ("prospěl/a") or "fail" ("neprospěl/a").
 To successfully pass the examination means to achieve the result "passed".
-The average result in not calculated in doctoral programmes of study. - 5.
-A student in a doctoral programme of study may carry out an assessment of study of a subject twice at most, i.e., he has the right to one resit date. - 6.
-Study in a doctoral programme of study follows an individual curriculum under the guidance of a supervisor and usually with the participation of an advisor.
-The supervisor and the advisor of a particular student are appointed and recalled by the dean upon a proposal of the Subject Area Board.
-The supervisor with his student are to compile the student's individual curriculum containing primarily the topic of a dissertation and a list of all study duties, scientific, research and other obligations, an outline of planned or recommended stays abroad and other visits or internships and pedagogical activities.
-The student is then obliged to submit the drawn-up curriculum through the electronic Study Information System to his supervisor.
-Should the student fail to submit it by the deadline determined in a respective dean's directive he has failed to comply with a requirement set in this Code and his study is to be terminated.
+The average result in not calculated in doctoral programmes of study.

+5. A student in a doctoral programme of study may carry out an assessment of study of a subject twice at most, i.e., he has the right to one resit date.

+6. Study in a doctoral programme of study follows an individual curriculum under the guidance of a supervisor and usually with the participation of an advisor.
+An individual curriculum is approved by the Subject Area Board; it contains the list of study requirements, scholarly, research, or other creative obligations as well as planned or recommended study abroad or other internships, and other pedagogical activities.
+The supervisor for and advisor to each student is appointed and dismissed by the dean on the proposal of the Subject Area Board.
+The supervisor helps in choosing the topic of the dissertation proposed by the student, approves it, and assists the student in preparing his individual curriculum.
+The supervisor is responsible for the preparation of the individual curriculum; if the student fails to co-operate in the preparation, the supervisor himself prepares the plan.
 The supervisor must submit the individual curriculum to the Subject Area Board no later than two months after the beginning of the academic year in which the applicant is enrolled.
-In the case of doctoral students commencing their doctoral study in the middle of an academic year the two-month time-limit starts to run from the beginning of their study.
-The Subject Area Board may request that the head of a unit providing to the student technical and organizational background ("head of the doctoral student training unit") should submit his opinion.
 The individual curriculum is binding on the student upon its approval by the Subject Area Board.

-Should the supervisor become incapable of continuing his supervisory duties, resign or be recalled, the dean, without undue delay, appoints, upon proposal of the Subject Area Board, a new supervisor for the student.
-In the case of a potential risk due to the delay in appointment the duties of a supervisor are meanwhile performed by the Chair of the Subject Area Board to the extent necessary. - 7.
-Study in a doctoral programme of study is monitored and assessed by the Subject Area Board established under section 47 (6) of the Higher Education Act and Article 22 (13) and (14) of the Constitution. - 8.
-The fulfilment of an individual curriculum is subject to regular assessment at intervals of no more than one year; this assessment along with proper reasoning is submitted by the supervisor and subsequently considered and approved by the Subject Area Board.
-The Subject Area Board may request that the head of a doctoral student training unit should submit his opinion.
+7. Study in a doctoral programme of study is monitored and assessed by the Subject Area Board established under section 47 (6) of the Higher Education Act and Article 22 (13) and (14) of the Constitution.

+8. The fulfilment of an individual curriculum is subject to regular assessment at intervals of no more than one year; this assessment along with proper reasoning is submitted by the supervisor and subsequently considered and approved by the Subject Area Board.
 The assessment of the individual curriculum is confirmed by the supervisor and the Chair of the Subject Area Board, or a member of the Subject Area Board designated by him.
-The conclusion of the assessment is the statement that the student: - a. has fulfilled his individual curriculum; - b. has not fulfilled some duties set in his individual curriculum; or - c. has not fulfilled the duties set in his individual curriculum; in such case the student has not fulfilled the requirement set in this Code and his study will be terminated. - 9.
-If a student has fulfilled his individual curriculum in part only due to reasons worthy of special consideration and not caused by him, his curriculum is deemed fulfilled.
-If the fulfilment of duties set in the curriculum was blocked by serious circumstances not caused by the student, he may not be assessed in accordance with paragraph (8) (c). - 10.
-A dean's directive upon which the academic senate of the faculty expresses its opinion may provide more detailed rules for the assessment. - 11.
-If a student in a doctoral programme of study applies for a change of the form of study within the same programme of study which is implemented both as full-time and combined study, the dean transfers him into the requested form of study upon recommendation from the supervisor and usually also the Subject Area Board; the dean may transfer a student from a full-time to combined form of study without these recommendations after the standard period of study has expired.
+The conclusion of the assessment is the statement that the student:

+a) has fulfilled his individual curriculum;

+b) has not fulfilled some duties set in his individual curriculum; or c) has not fulfilled the duties set in his individual curriculum; in such case the student has not fulfilled the requirement set in this Code and his study will be terminated.

+9. If a student has fulfilled his individual curriculum in part only due to reasons worthy of special consideration and not caused by him, his curriculum is deemed fulfilled.
+If the fulfilment of duties set in the curriculum was blocked by serious circumstances not caused by the student, he may not be assessed in accordance with paragraph (8) (c).
-1 The date of the beginning of study is determined by the Rector's Directive - Schedule of Admissions Procedure.

-12. The Subject Area Board may vote on the study matters in writing.
-At least half of the Subject Area Board members must participate in the vote.
-A report on the vote must always be made.
-An internal regulation of a faculty under Article 19(2) may provide for the details and cases when it is not possible to vote in writing.
+A dean's measure upon which the academic senate of the faculty expresses its opinion may provide more detailed rules for the assessment.